Liverpool shooting: Murder arrest over Olivia Pratt-Korbel's death

 A man has been arrested on suspicion of murder after a nine-year-old girl was fatally shot in her own home.

-Olivia Pratt-Korbel was hit in the chest as her mother struggled with a gunman at the door of their house in Dovecot, Liverpool, on Monday night.
+Olivia Pratt-Korbel was hit in the chest as her mother struggled with a gunman at the door of their house in Dovecot, Liverpool, on Monday.

 Police said a 36-year-old man from Huyton was detained after an operation involving armed officers in Merseyside on Thursday night.